emqx/emqx-docs/en_US/design/design.md

 After EMQX separates message routing and message storage responsibilities in the design, the function of data replication, disaster recovery and even application integration can be implemented flexibly at the data level.

-In EMQX Enterprise Edition products, through rule engines or plugins, messages can be persisted to both databases such as Redis, MongoDB, Cassandra, MySQL, PostgreSQL, and message queues such as RabbitMQ, Kafka.
+In EMQX Enterprise products, through rule engines or plugins, messages can be persisted to both databases such as Redis, MongoDB, Cassandra, MySQL, PostgreSQL, and message queues such as RabbitMQ, Kafka.

 ## System structure